engbnyarambi/Basic_Active_Directory_Home_Lab/README.md

-<h1>Active Directory Home Lab</h1>
+<h1>Basic Active Directory Home Lab</h1>

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-In this lab we are going to walk through how to create an Active Directory Home Lab Environment using Oracle Virtual Box.
+In this lab we are going to walk through how to create a basic Active Directory Home Lab environment using Oracle VirtualBox.
 Configuring and running this lab will definitely help develop understanding of how Active Directory and Windows Networking works.
 <br />

+<h2>Materials</h2>
 <h2>Languages and Utilities Used</h2>

 - <b>PowerShell</b>